Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

     -   Determines the culling layer identifier to be checked for by the [`same_culling_layer`](/blocks/block-culling#same-culling-layer) culling rule condition.
     -   Culling layer identifiers should take the form `<namespace>:culling_layer.<name>`.
     -   When using the `minecraft` namespace, the only allowed culling layer identifiers are `minecraft:culling_layer.undefined` and `minecraft:culling_layer.leaves`.
+-   `uv_lock`: Boolean (optional)
+    -   Determines whether UVs should be locked to their original rotation when rotation from the [transformation](#transformation) component is applied.
+    -   By default, rotation is applied to UVs.

 <CodeHeader>minecraft:block > components</CodeHeader>